deeleeramone/openbb-snowflake-ai/README.md

 ### Steps

-With the environment active, and requirements satisied, navigate into the root of the project and enter:
+With the environment active, and requirements satisfied, navigate into the root of the project and enter:

 ```sh